andresangelini/andresangelini.github.io/_posts/2018-11-16-Error-handling-in-Sass.md

 }
 ```

-And now we can test whether a value is an **edge offset**.
-Thanks to our previous efforts, the code here should be quite self-explanatory.
+Thanks to our previous efforts, validating an **edge offset** becomes really easy and the code here should be self-explanatory.

 ```scss
 @function is-edge-offset($value) {